Meet ROSE RUSSELL – Swindon Museum and Art Gallery’s Youth Photographer-in-Residence!

-The Young Photographer programme aims to celebrate the Swindon Collection of Modern British Art and bring it to life!
-It also provides a unique development opportunity in a professional arts environment for young Swindon photographers, while providing a means of documenting and celebrating the Art on Tour project.
+The Youth Photographer programme exists to help celebrate the Swindon Collection of Modern British Art and bring it to life in new ways.
+It provides a unique development opportunity in a professional arts environment for young Swindon photographers.

-Rose will be working on photographic responses to help interpret and explore Swindon’s nationally significant art collection.
-She will also help document and celebrate the Art on Tour project which aims to bring more art to more people in more places.
-She will act as a young ambassador for the Gallery, looking to inspire other young people with an interest in photography.
-She hopes to make the Collection more accessible to a wider age-range.
+As part of her role, Rose produces photographic responses to the Swindon Collection, helping to interpret and explore this nationally significant art collection.
+She also acts as a fantastic young ambassador for the Gallery, inspiring other young people with an interest in photography.
+She works hard to make the Collection more accessible to a wider audience.

 For her first commission, we asked Rose to explore ideas of dystopia.
-We asked her to use the Swindon Collection of Modern British Art as inspiration and to consider the impacts of the difficult situation we currently find ourselves in.
-And what a powerful response!
+We asked her to use the Swindon Collection of Modern British Art as inspiration and to consider the impacts of the pandemic.

 Rose said: ‘I love this mythical series because it is breaking the boundaries of normal life, creating these surreal images depicting mermaids and witches in a seemingly normal setting.
 As an artist, I really enjoy manipulating my images in Photoshop, I feel that it is a great way to expand my creativity and make my imagination come to life.
 As a child, I liked fairy tales and the idea of mystical and magical beings hiding in our normal world.
 As a young adult, I wanted this fantasy to come to life for my childhood self.’